Hypnotherapy NLP Manchester – How it Works

 There is more to hypnosis than mere acting.
 No one would expect to undergo surgery painlessly using simple relaxation.
 If you would like to see more hypno-anesthesia (and you’re not squeamish) then click here (WARNING: contains graphic operation theatre footage).

-Expectation and social factors do play a part in hypnosis.
+Expectation, along with other social factors, does play a part in hypnosis.
 However, whether hypnosis is a special state, a transactional outcome, a socio-cognitive experience, or all of the above and more, one thing is for certain: it is more than just relaxation.